MicroAIInc/MicroAI-AtomML-Libraries/README.md

 <!-- ABOUT THE LIBRARIES -->
 ## About The Libraries

-This repository contains libraries for the following MicroAI Atom platforms:
+This repository contains libraries for the following MicroAI's AtomML platforms:

 * ESP32